 Train, Train, Train

-Training for the race is going to be intense.
+Training for the race is going to be hard at times.
 But you are a Wahooligan!
 You are strong and fearless!
 Even if you’re not a swimming, running or cycling pro, you can still crush your training and in turn, crush that triathlon.

-- Look straight ahead when swimming, not all around you.
+- Look straight ahead when swimming (sighting), not all around you.
 The other swimmers can be distracting.

 - Make each stroke efficient by lengthening your body and rotating on your sides.